kreauniv/comp206/year2021/endterm/README.txt

 ============

 1. Each question appears in a separate file named "qn.c0" where n is the question number.
-There are 3 questions totaling 25 points.
+There are 4 questions totaling 25 points.
+   Q1 is 10 points, Q2 is 5 points, Q3 is 10 points, Q4 is 10 points.
+   You have a choice to tackle either Q3 or Q4.

 2. The question appears as a comment at the top of the file.
    The rest of the file has placeholder functions for you